Written by Randi Zimmermann | UPDATED August 31, 2020

-When you log into Zoho Projects, you will either be directed to your 'feed' or your 'dashboard'.
-The feed can be useful for team communication.
-Today, I want to cover the features and cards available in your home dashboard.
-At Beckmann Collaborative, we use the dashboard to give us a high-level overview of what is happening across all projects with clients and what needs to be done on a daily basis.
-You'll find your dashboard by clicking the 'Home' button at the top left corner of Zoho Projects no matter where you are within the application.
+In this article, I want to cover the features available in your home dashboard.
+At Beckmann Collaborative, we use the dashboard to give us a high-level overview of what is happening across all of our projects with clients.
+It helps us focus on what needs to be done on a daily and weekly basis.
+You'll find your dashboard by clicking the Home button in the top left corner of your Zoho Projects screen.

 The default dashboard has a Welcome message and several widgets as you scroll down the page.
-Each of these widgets can be moved or deleted to customize your dashboard, based on your business and preferences.
-A widget is like a snapshot of a particular report or progress update in your Zoho Project, such as your list of tasks due today.
+Each of these widgets can be moved or hidden to customize your dashboard, based on your business and preferences.
+Think of a widget like a snapshot of a particular report or progress update in your Zoho Project, such as your list of tasks due today.

-As Beckmann Collaborative's project management processes have evolved, so has our use of Zoho Projects, I have changed my dashboard to reflect what I find most useful and pertinent.
-In order to remove or add widgets, you can use the button with 3 dots at the top right corner of the dashboard.
-This post outlines each widget available on your Zoho Projects dashboard.
+As Beckmann Collaborative's project management processes have evolved, so has our use of Zoho Projects.
+I have changed my dashboard a few times to reflect what I find most useful and pertinent.
+To hide or show widgets, you can use the button with 3 dots at the top right corner of the dashboard.
+The rest of this article outlines each widget available on your Zoho Projects dashboard.

 This button allows you to remove or add widgets to your Zoho Projects dashboard.

-When you click the 3 dots on the right side, a drop-down menu will appear with the list of widgets turned 'on' or 'off'.
+When you click the 3 dots on the right side, a drop-down menu will appear with the list of widgets turned on or off.
 This is how you can customize your Zoho Projects dashboard with the widgets you want to see.

-When they are turned 'on' (or green) they will appear in my dashboard in the order shown.
-All of the widgets that I have turned 'off' will appear in this drop-down list with a grey button, but not on my dashboard.
-You can drag and drop to reorder them, then click save to confirm your changes.
+When they are turned 'on' (or green) they will appear in your dashboard in the order shown.
+All of the widgets that are turned 'off' will appear in this drop-down list with a grey button, but not on your dashboard.
+You can click a widget, then drag and drop to reorder them.

 You can add up to 11 widgets to your Zoho Projects dashboard.